w0ts0n/panic_cosmos/README.md

 This is tested by me on Ubuntu 20.04 LTS with Redis and Telegram Bot enabled

 ### Prerequisites
-You will need to run this on an indempendent server (VPS) so it can monitor your node!!
+You will need to run this on an independent server (VPS) so it can monitor your node!

 ## Install Instruction For Secret Node Runners
 ```